parob/graphql-api/docs/content/docs/fundamentals/getting-started.md

 api = GraphQLAPI()
 ```

-### 2. Define the Root Query
+#### 2. Define the Root Query

-Next, define a class that will serve as your root query object.
+Define a class that will serve as your root query object.
 Use the `@api.type` decorator to mark it as the root type for your schema and the `@api.field` decorator to expose a method as a GraphQL field.

 ```python
 # main.py